-Twenty-two nineteenth century piers were identified within this segment of the project site boundary.
-No piers were identified pre-dating these.
-An in-depth analysis of this property type for the previous Route 9A study determined that because of exposure to the elements (including borers), ship design changes, and changing business demands, piers and wharves were constantly being rebuilt.
+Nine nineteenth century piers were identified within this segment of the project site boundary.
+However, an in-depth analysis of this property type for the previous Route 9A study determined that because of exposure to the elements (including borers), ship design changes, and changing business demands, piers and wharves were constantly being rebuilt.
 Studying a buried pier would more likely reflect the technology current at the end of use, not the technology applied when originally constructed or during subsequent reconstructions (Memo from Karen Hartgen to Dan D'Angelo, March 1992).
 SHPO concurred that this category would add little to the archaeological record, and thus required no further research (Allee King Rosen and Fleming, Inc., et al. 1994:II-26).
 Therefore, no historical piers in this section of the project site require further discussion.

 Arguments can be made against the archaeological sensitivity of extant piers as well.
-The original construction of early twentieth century piers tends to be well documented, especially since so many piers were built within a short period of time associated with the Department of Docks efforts to improve waterfront conditions.
+The original construction of early twentieth century piers tends to be well documented, especially since so many piers were built within a short period of time associated with efforts to improve waterfront conditions.
 Little actually remains of those piers that do still exist, since years of weathering and neglect have rendered them virtually destroyed.
 Since both the underlying timber piles and above platforms were exposed to the naturally destructive effects of salinity, tidal action, and inclement weather, the piers were undoubtedly rebuilt and updated throughout the twentieth century.
-In fact, extant Piers 25, 26, and 40 were mid-twentieth century replacements for earlier piers.
-Eventually many early piers were virtually abandoned and left to deteriorate.
+Eventually they were virtually abandoned and left to deteriorate.
 Original construction techniques have been compromised by both these actions.
-Studying original engineering plans and descriptions of construction would be more productive towards documenting technological variations than investigating existing structures which retain little integrity.
+Studying original engineering plans and descriptions of construction would be more productive towards documenting technological variations than investigating existing structures with little integrity.

 The only buildings identified in this category were pier sheds that were once present along the shoreline.
 Buildings included headhouses, situated on the shoreline perpendicular to piers, ancillary sheds situated on the shoreline in Marginal Street, and pier sheds built on the pile supported pier decks.
 Undoubtedly, there would be minimal or no foundations associated with buildings once constructed on top of pier platforms.
 Also, there is minimal archaeological visibility of sheds because of their function as storage facilities.
 During a recent waterfront excavation of a nineteenth century storage facility in downtown Baltimore, only minimal artifacts were recovered (i.e. one bale seal).
-The scant archaeological deposits contributed no new information towards the historical record (Lisa DeLecnardio, Baltimore Center for Urban Archaeology, personal communication to Cece Kirkorian, October 22, 1994).
+The scant archaeological deposits contributed no new information towards the historical record (Lisa DeLeonardio, Baltimore Center for Urban Archaeology, personal communication to Cece Kirkorian, October 22, 1994).

 In a topic-intensive study of pier sheds compiled for the Route 9A study, a strong argument was made against the potential research contributions of pier sheds.
 According to the Final Environmental Impact Statement (FEIS), Appendix C, Cultural Resources, "The subsurface archaeological visibility of the sheds that were erected on fast land must be considered very low.
 Also, it is assumed that a minimum of potential is present for recovering significant archaeological data on materials temporarily housed in sheds" (Allee King Rosen and Fleming, Inc., et al. 1994:II-26).
-The nature of these buildings, largely functioning as offices and storage sheds for pier operators and owners, together with the lack foundations, renders these buildings as having minimal of visibility.
-Pier sheds lack associative value and integrity, both of which are required for a declaration of significance (New York City Department of City Planning 1993:3F-2).
+The nature of these buildings, largely functioning as offices and storage sheds for pier operators and owners, together with the lack renders these buildings as having minimal of foundations, visibility.
+Pier sheds lack associative value and integrity; both of which are required for a declaration of significance (New York

+City Department of City Planning 1993:3F-2).
 SHPO concurred with the recommendation that no further consideration be required for this category.
 Therefore, of the pier sheds in this section of the project site, none require further discussion.